radtklau/dsp23-project/README.md

 			78. SaleType: Type of sale
 			79. SaleCondition: Condition of sale

- **An architecture diagram (what we already did in the class but you need to choose the technologies for each component: eg: FastAPI for
+ **3. An architecture diagram (what we already did in the class but you need to choose the technologies for each component: eg: FastAPI for
      the model serving and streamlit for the webapp**
 ![](data/project-architecture.png)